Recovering the geometry of a flat spacetime from background radiation: The frequency function for spacetimes constructed from measured geodesic laminations

-The aim of this section is to understand to what extent and under what conditions an observer in a $2+1$-dimensional domain of dependence can reconstruct the geometry and topology of the ambient space from his observation --- either at one time or over a fixed time interval --- of the intensity of the signal emitted by the initial singularity.
-In particular, we investigate this question for a domain of dependence, which is the universal cover of a (non-Fuchsian) MGHCF spacetime $M$ containing a closed Cauchy surface of genus $g$.
+The aim of this section is to understand to what extent and under what conditions an observer in a $2+1$-dimensional domain of dependence can reconstruct the geometry and topology of the ambient space from his observation --- either at one time or over a fixed time interval --- from the frequency function of the signal emitted by the initial singularity.
+In particular, we investigate this question for a domain of dependence, which is the universal cover of a (non-Fuchsian) MGHFC spacetime $M$ containing a closed Cauchy surface of genus $g$.

 A basic remark, which somewhat complicates the statements and the analysis below, is that the observer can only ``see'' the universal cover of $M$, so he can in no way distinguish $M$ from any of its finite covers.
 In other words, the observer can only determine the largest discrete subgroup of $\Iso(\R^{2,1})$ compatible with the signal she observes.
 Moreover, he can only be certain to have determined correctly the fundamental group of $M$ if he knows the genus of $S$, since otherwise it remains possible that his spacetime is topologically a finite cover of $M$, with a flat metric which is ``almost'' lifted from a flat metric on $M$, with only a small change in a region not visible by her.